-Top 9 Things to Do Near Termini Station & Monti in Rome
+Top Things To Do Near Termini Station and Monti

-There is a lot to do near Termini Station.
-When you have fully explored the area check out some other areas in the toggle menu below.
+This eclectic neighborhood in the center of Rome is full of hidden gems.
+There are also some great places to eat near Termini Station and Monti.
+When you have fully explored the area, check out some other areas in the toggle menu below.

 1. Palazzo Massimo alle Terme (Museo Nazionale Romano)